 Western civilization certainly has its share of low order spirits, however, in western countries, belief in reincarnation is not the norm, and low order spirits would be less inclined to infect children and more inclined to infect adults who indulge in the habits they most want to relive.
 The spirits of dead alcoholics infect drunk, living alcoholics, spirits of dead sex addicts prefer living sex addicts, and spirits of dead criminals would look for living hosts with habits similar to their own when they were living.

 None of the above actually argues against the possibility of reincarnation per se.
-I have simply offered a reasonable alternative to explain much of the mystifying evidence presented by Stevenson and his team.
-In fact, there is a distinct possibility that BOTH hypotheses are correct.
+In fact, spiritual enthrallment or outright spiritual infection offer a reasonable alternative to explain much of the mystifying evidence presented by Stevenson and his team.
+There is even a distinct possibility that BOTH hypotheses are correct.
 Perhaps most people are born with newly minted souls as “original equipment” while some are born with “used souls” with full spiritual permission to inhabit a new body.
 In other words, perhaps reincarnation and spirit possession exist side by side and together explain the evidence which Stevenson explains by reincarnation alone.

 It’s possible that Stevenson’s reincarnated children are old souls in new bodies.
 However it’s equally possible that Stevenson’s “previous personalities” are really just confused earthbound spirits who have temporarily hijacked an infant’s body, (or even a fetus) from its rightful owner.
 All of Stevenson’s reincarnated children forget their childhood memories as they age past five or six.
 It’s possible that by that age, the original soul has simply gained enough. strength to gradually reclaim his or her own life

 The early church and the history of reincarnation in the West>>>>